KarasiewiczStephane/WitOMI/README.md

     ## Subsets Pvalue: 9.420452e-13
     ## other elements: subpvalue call

-Second the species marginality is tested for statistical significance following the null hypothesis that the species within each of the subsets is uninfluenced by its overall average habitat conditions (ubiquitous), for WitOMI*G* (Karasiewicz et al., 2017).
+Second, the species marginality is tested for statistical significance with the null hypothesis that each species within each subset is uninfluenced by its overall average habitat conditions (ubiquitous), for WitOMI*G* (Karasiewicz et al., 2017).

 ``` r
 refor[[1]]$witomigtest